-Councils angry at 1.5% rates peg
+1.5% rate peg 'financial noose' for councils

-LGNSW president Keith Rhoades said the 1.5% rate peg announced by the Independent Pricing and Regulatory Tribunal (IPART) yesterday was part of a financial noose which continued to tighten, effectively preventing councils from ever becoming financially sustainable.
+LOCAL Government NSW president Keith Rhoades said the 1.5% rate peg announced by the Independent Pricing and Regulatory Tribunal (IPART) yesterday was part of a financial noose which continued to tighten, effectively preventing councils from ever becoming financially sustainable.

 IPART stated that continuing low inflation and minimal growth in council costs meant the increase for 2017/18 would be less than this year's 1.8%.